Flat (digital) printing is ideal for printing artwork containing multiple colors. It's also a great way to produce small(er) runs.

 TYING IT TOGETHER

 Present the pieces of your invitation all wrapped and fitting snugly in their envelope.
-For tying, possibilities include colorful cotton ribbon, and twill tape or jute twine for a more neutral addition.
-Alternatively, we can design a printed paper band to wrap your cards.
+For tying, possibilities include colorful cotton or silk ribbon, twill tape, or jute twine.
+Or we can design a printed paper band to wrap around your cards.

 dressing the envelope

-Your return address may be letterpress printed, flat printed, foil or rubber stamped.
-The rubber stamp would be yours to keep.
+Possibilities for your return address may include letterpress printing, flat printing, embossing, foil, or rubber stamping (the custom rubber stamp would be yours to keep).